iTowns/itowns/CONTRIBUTING.md

 We welcome pull requests with great interest.
 We try to promptly review them, provide feedback, and merge.
 Following the tips in this guide will help your pull request be merged quickly.

 > If you plan to make a major change, please start a new thread on the [iTowns mailing list](https://lists.osgeo.org/mailman/listinfo/itowns-dev) first.
+Pull requests for small features and bug fixes can generally just be opened without discussion on the list.

-Major code change need to be submitted to the PSC trough an *iTowns Enhancement Proposal*.
+> In the future, major code change will need to be submitted to the PSC trough an *iTowns Enhancement Proposal*.
 See the [PSC](https://github.com/iTowns/itowns-project/blob/master/PSC.md) document for the (simple) process.
-Pull requests for small features and bug fixes can generally just be opened without discussion on the list nor iEP.

 ## Advices for commiters

+The master branch is currently protected, and only the *Reviewers* Team can push to it.
+Therefore, you will need to create a new branch (or fork+branch) and a Pull Request if you want code to be integrated into master.

-If you have commit access to iTowns, please try to follow these rules :
+Generally, if you have commit access to iTowns, please try to follow these rules :

 * Do not commit directly in master, work in branches
-* Create branches on main repo if you want to collaborate on medium/long term dev effort
+* Create branches on main repo, particularly if you want to collaborate on medium/long term dev effort
-* Fork the project and work on a branch in your fork otherwise
+* You can also fork the project and work on a branch in your fork if you want
 * Create Pull Requests on GitHub to merge your branches
 * Review code from other's PR, give advices on how to improve their code
 * Ping other people or teams to ask them reviewing your PR ( @githubuser )
 * Write meaningful commit messages
 * Keep the git history clean, rebase your work when necessary
+* Delete unused and obsolete branches

 ## IP